LexMachinaInc/quadro/README.md

 #### Hiding Columns

 Users can click on the logged-in user avatar to open up a side drawer menu where they can toggle column visibility.
-This setting state is stored in local storage.
+This setting state is stored in the browser's local storage.

 #### Hiding Status Labels